mace-cream/clusterhowto/README.md

 ### 1.1 Account

-We have already set account for all students.
+For new students, you need to apply for a cluster account from [server administrators](http://10.8.4.170/wiki/index.php/ServerAdmin).
+The cluster account consists of 3 parts: shell access to manage node(10.8.4.170) and storage node(10.8.4.172); universal identity verification(seafile, jupyter, etc);
+slurm account, which is used to submit jobs to computing node.

-It is VERY IMPORTANT to change password once you log in, reset password using the passwd tool and follow the prompt.
+You will get an initial password, which is very complex and it is VERY IMPORTANT to change password once you log in, reset password using the `passwd` tool and follow the prompt.

 ```bash
 > passwd
 ```

-**Never** use simple password like 123456, cluster admin will have a regular check on password complexity.
+**Never** use simple password like 123456, cluster admin may have a regular check on password complexity and reset your weak password.

 Your home directory is located at `/home/[username]`.
-Your files on our old sever is in `/home/[username]/_data`.
 You can put/find commonly used datasets in `/home/dataset`.
+If you want to put data in this directory.
+Please declare it on [Dataset](http://10.8.4.170/wiki/index.php/Dataset).
+Otherwise, your dataset in `/home/dataset` may be removed without notice.

 By default, your home directory has `700` permissions, which means others do not have read access to the files in your home.

 ### 1.2 VPN

 If you are outside Nanshan Park, please turning on the [institute vpn](vpn.md) first.
 It is prohibited to use personal reverse proxies for security concern.
+If you use general reverse proxies (which means anyone can access the server using the cluster accounts from outside) on the lab, your slurm account will be banned.

 ### 1.3 Shell (Recommend)
 For Windows client, [ModaXterm](https://mobaxterm.mobatek.net/) is recommended though it is a commercial freeware.
 It integrates SFTP and SSH so that you can view and edit your file